Lugol's iodine: Side effects

 Because it contains free iodine, Lugol's solution at 2% or 5% concentration without dilution is irritating and destructive to mucosa, such as the lining of the esophagus and stomach.
 Doses of 10 mL of undiluted 5% solution have been reported to cause gastric lesions when used in endoscopy.
 The LD50 for 5% Iodine is 14,000 mg/kg (14 g/kg) in rats, and 22,000 mg/kg (22 g/kg) in mice.

 The World Health Organization classifies substances taken orally with an LD50 of 5–50 mg/kg as the second highest toxicity class, Class Ib (Highly Hazardous).
 The Global Harmonized System of Classification and Labeling of Chemicals categorizes this as Category 2 with a hazard statement "Fatal if swallowed".
 Potassium iodide is not considered hazardous.

 Mechanism of action

-The above uses and effects are consequences of the fact that the solution is a source of effectively free elemental iodine, which is readily generated from the equilibrium between elemental iodine molecules and polyiodide ions in the solution.
+Potassium iodide is a common additive used for iodizing, which helps preserve and solublize the iodine component of Lugol's iodine.
+The iodine component of this solution is used as an antiseptic, but is poorly water-soluble iodine without the addition of potassium iodide.